Skip to main content

 The balance created by this approach prevents any one style from overwhelming the space.

-You May Be Interested In: How to Decorate a Large Living Room Wall for Style and Function
+You May Be Interested In: A Beginner's Guide to Decorating Your Living Room

 Keep in mind style doesn’t exist in a vacuum.
 It’s about the conversation between pieces.
 Imagine your furniture as guests at a party.
 Each piece should be able to “speak” to at least one other in the room, connecting via color, texture, shape, or material.